 Ember's Wish Salvia has masses of beautiful spikes of coral-pink flowers with pink calyces rising above the foliage from late spring to mid fall, which emerge from distinctive red flower buds, and which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its attractive fragrant oval leaves remain green in color throughout the season.
-The fruit is not ornamentally significant.
 The burgundy stems are very colorful and add to the overall interest of the plant.

 Ember's Wish Salvia is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.